Recently, I asked my friend Melissa Torio to write a post about Kombucha. If you’ve ever wondered what it is? Then this post is for you!

 What is kombucha?

-Kombucha (“kuhm·boo·chuh”) is fermented tea.
-It is a fizzy, probiotic, living and functional drink that has many health benefits.
-Kombucha has been around for hundreds of years and is known by different names around the world.
+Kombucha (“kuhm·boo·chuh”) is a fizzy, probiotic, living, and functional drink that has many health benefits.
+It has been around for hundreds of years and is known by different names around the world.

-After this first fermentation, the kombucha can be bottled plain or flavoured with some fruits or herbs in a second fermentation.
-It is then refrigerated to slow down the fermentation process.
+After that, it’s bottled plain or flavoured with fruit or herbs in a second fermentation.
+Kombucha is refrigerated to slow down the fermentation process.

 What do I need to look for when buying kombucha?

-Want to learn how to make kombucha at home?
+Want to learn how to make it at home?

 Save money and learn how to make your own ‘booch at home.

 Check out the Kombucha Brewing Guide I wrote for the Academy of Culinary Nutrition.
 Or even better, come and attend one of my in-person kombucha workshops in the Toronto area.